DFE-Digital/tra-digital-design-history/app/posts/employment-check-portals/2022-04-04-organisation-overview.md

 There are 2 portals:

-1. Schools – for nurseries, schools, academies, free schools, independent schools and colleges
+1. [School portal](/employment-check-portals/school-overview/) – for nurseries, schools, academies, free schools, independent schools and colleges
-2. Organisations – for teacher supply agencies, local authorities and training providers
+2. Organisation portal – for teacher supply agencies, local authorities and training providers

 This overview covers the organisation portal.
-Users access this portal via DfE Sign-in, using the service named ‘Teacher Services: Employer Access-Agent’.
+Users access this portal via DfE Sign-in, using the service named ‘Teacher Services: Employer Access - Agent’.

 There is a [page of guidance on GOV.UK](https://www.gov.uk/guidance/teacher-status-checks-information-for-employers) which describes how to access the service and what you can use it for.
 The GOV.UK guidance refers to the portal as ‘Teacher Services’.